 How do families address you?

 We use a lot of Japanese customs and etiquette in the studio.
 We use the international bow as a greeting and Japanese honorifics.
+Dr. Suzuki was from Japan and asked his teachers to instruct students with these customs.
+Much of the Suzuki philosophy stems from Japanese culture and is the basis for how/what/what we do.
 Parents may address me by first name or the same manner as their child.
-Students may address me as:
+Students will address me as:

 - Sensei (pronounced “sen-say”, Japanese)

 - Sensei (先生) meaning “teacher” or literally translated, “born first” or “one who has gone before”.
 A Sensei is a person who has knowledge and is willing to give that knowledge to another.
 This honorific is not gender specific, it’s applied to people of all genders and identities.

 Children ages 2.5 + accepted.

 - Multi-level, whole studio group class

 - Pre-Twinkle Level group